-But even with the availability of powerful chatbot building platforms, building a chatbot is not without its challenges and common pitfalls.
+But even with the easiest to use chatbot building platforms, building a chatbot doesn’t come without a few common challenges.

-Here we look at some of the common chatbot implementation challenges (and how to solve them).
+Here we’ll take look at some of the common chatbot implementation challenges – and how to solve them.

 Chatbot implementation challenge 1: measuring value

-Doing this allows you to gradually move repetitive tasks from your customer support team on to your chatbot.
+Doing this allows you to gradually move repetitive tasks from your customer support team over to your chatbot.

 You don’t launch a chatbot simply because your competitor did – you launch it to help you drive efficiencies in your customer service and get to your goals faster.
 Check out our related post on chatbot success metrics to learn more.